Preparating to Cruise

 Most cruisers with open-ended timetables spend at least a year exploring Mexican waters.
 When they eventually head south along the Central American coast, there's much to see and do.
 But sooner or later they have to ask themselves the question, "Where to next?"
 Some continue on to Ecuador and the Galapagos Islands, but most either hang a left into the Caribbean — it's a 1,200-mile beat to the islands of the Lesser Antilles — or head west toward the South Pacific.

 The Pacific Puddle Jump.
 The latter choice requires a 3,000-mile passage to the Marquesas Islands, a voyage we like to call the Pacific Puddle Jump.
 Because this is one of the longest, and therefore most challenging, crossings in the realm of cruising, Latitude 38 dedicates a lot of ink to reporting on each year's fleet, and we work with the Tahiti Tourism board to put on special events in the islands for arriving sailors, such as the Tahiti-Moorea Sailing Rendezvous (late June each year).

 Latitude 38 also hosts annual Pacific Puddle Jump sendoff parties each winter at both Nuevo Vallarta and Balboa, Panama.
-Look for date announcements in 'Lectronic Latitude postings at www.latitude38.com and on the official Pacific Puddle Jump website at www.pacificpuddlejump.com.
+Look for date announcements in 'Lectronic Latitude postings and on the official Pacific Puddle Jump website.
 On the website you'll also find fleet lists, photos, and annual recap articles on the passages of previous fleets.
-Online registration for the upcoming Puddle Jump will begin in early December.
+Online registration for the 2015 Puddle Jump will begin at the end of 2014.

 — • — • — • —